Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How is a nasal fracture diagnosed?

 - A nasal exam will be done to check your injury.
 You will be given pain medicine before your healthcare provider touches and looks at the outside and inside of your nose.
-He or she will remove blood clots and check for hematomas (collections of blood).
+Your provider will remove blood clots and check for hematomas (collections of blood).

 - An x-ray or CT may show the nasal fracture.
 You may be given contrast liquid before the scan.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.